 David Bellman has been President and CEO of Bellman Jewelers since its founding in 1981.
 Bellman’s is a full-service retail jewelry operation located in Manchester, NH and has been voted NH’s Best Jewelry numerous times.
 David has served on multiple boards including New Hampshire Retail Association, The Mary and John Elliot Foundation, and St. Mary’s Bank where he serves as Vice Chairman.
 He is also the inventor of the AquaSonic Wave, a revolutionary in home jewelry cleaning system, and a graduate of Southern New Hampshire University.

 Deb Mozden is the Executive Director of Turning Points Network, a member program of the Coalition, which is located in Sullivan County.
 Deb has been the director of TPN for more than 30 years.
 She has been an active member of the NHCADSV Participating Membership Council, has participated on various committees of the Coalition, and has been active in Sullivan County.
 Her community involvement includes collaborating on numerous local initiatives and boards, including the Greater Claremont Chamber of Commerce, and the Sullivan County Oral Health Community Collaborative.
+In 2021, the NH Department of Justice awarded Deb the Sandra Matheson Award, which recognizes individuals for outstanding commitment to improving rights and services for victims of crime in New Hampshire.

 Julia Williams serves as a director at Mass General Brigham focused on strategy implementation and system transformation across the various institutions.
 Julia strives to ensure the health system is a truly integrated one, with a focus on patients receiving the right care, at the right time, and at the right cost.
 Previously, Julia was a senior manager at CVS Health on the health services team, and she focused on strategy and business development.
 Julia graduated from the Tuck School of Business in 2016 where she was a Reverse Board Fellow and Global Business and Government Fellow.
 As part of the Reverse Board Fellowship, Julia was able to join the Board of Directors of WISE as a non-voting participant.
 Prior to Tuck, Julia worked at GE Healthcare IT as a Field Marketing Manager and previously completed the GE Commercial Leadership Program, a two-year rotation within GE Corporate and GE Healthcare.
 Julia was an Economics major at Dartmouth College and is originally from New Hampshire.